Back to Tools

 Forge Server Logs

 Forge logs contain mod loading information, including which mods loaded successfully and which failed.
 Look for [FML] or [Forge] prefixes to identify Forge-specific messages.
 Common issues include mod version mismatches and missing dependencies.
+Browse popular Forge modpacks and mods.

 • Crash reports: crash-reports/crash-*.txt